 …which is the ability of the brain to create new, unique and artistic things using and relying on old memories.
 Creativity is a favorite type of activity of the brain, making us similar to God, making us be close to God.

 Creativity in science studies, describes, explains the world and nature of humans, advances new ideas, finds ways and means to implement them, looks into the future, and is ready to change it for the better.

 Creativity in arts combines hard work and emotions and reflects upon reality through artwork.
 Art brings people together: writers share their lives, feelings, and perceptions of other people, showing that we are not alone in the feelings we may experience.

 A painter offers a look at how inside our environment we can see ourselves being beautiful or ugly.
 Musicians make us respond to the sounds of their heart at the sound of a tuning fork.

 Art awakens our imagination and enriches our inner world, helps to see the world in a different light.
 Art creates ideals.

-9. Division, seeding, communication and close interactions
+9. Division, seeding, communication, and close interactions

-Life is a continuous process of cell division, constant metabolism and distribution of information.
-The work of the nerve cells of the brain neurons is based on “love.”
-They constantly “hug” each other, with a close contact of dendrites (extensions, “hands” ), always transmit energy (nerve impulses) and exchange information about everything (through biochemical compounds).
+Life is a continuous process of cell division, constant metabolism, and distribution of information.
+The work of the nerve cells of the brain or neurons is based on “love.”
+They constantly “hug” each other, with close contact of dendrites (extensions, “hands” ), always transmit energy (nerve impulses), and exchange information about everything (through biochemical compounds).

-This is the essence of the brain when it is in a constant need to receive and exchange information.
+This is the essence of the brain function when it is in a constant need to receive and exchange information.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.